-Personal finance plays such a critical part in our lives, and for some reasons our education system never teach us about it.
+Personal finance plays such a critical part in our lives, but somehow school and even our parents never teach us about it.

 - Making it

 - Spending it (wisely) and

 In the following sections we will simplify it for you and walk you through these four basic steps.

 The money that you are going to save, spend, or invest has to come from somewhere.
 Learning how to make money is the first step in achieving financial independent.